mr5z/ExLang/README.md

 - What is the full null safety spec beyond `String?`?
 - How does error handling work?
 Exceptions, result types, or something new?
 - Should generics support variance annotations?
+- Should mutable local variables use `@Mutable` as an annotation or a dedicated keyword?